 Every mature tree on the two proposed properties will be destroyed and all wildlife will be driven out.
 The elevation of the property will be raised above that of every property backing onto it.
-Without mature trees and their extensive and wellestablished root systems, neighboring properties (including our own) will be challenged to absorb additional water.
+Without mature trees and their extensive and well-established root systems, neighboring properties (including our own) will be challenged to absorb additional water.
 No matter the size of planted trees at the proposed site, the ability to absorb water by newly introduced roots will be greatly reduced, leaving the drainage of water altered in unpredictable ways.
 Some of the houses on our street have already experienced flooding since the construction of the newest house on Mayfield (directly adjacent to the proposed site).
+All of the houses on Lucinda Court are on septic tank sewage systems, making a basement flood much worse.